 (b.
 1980) music has been performed by such musicians as the Mobius Trio; Erato and Finisterra Piano Trios; Grammy-winning countertenor Ian Howell; EOS Duo; Lyris Quartet; Meridian Arts, Empyrean, Luna Nova, and Citywater Ensembles; and violinist Rolf Schulte, cellist David Russell, and pianist Geoffrey Burleson in such venues as the Kennedy Center (Washington D.C.), Teatro Colòn (Buenos Aires), and St. Peter’s Basilica (Vatican City).
 His current commissions include a piece for Black Cedar (flute/guitar/cello) to be recorded on their debut album; a song cycle for soprano Mireille Asselin and the Reverb Brass Quintet with bespoke poetry by Darla Bielfeldt; a song cycle for soprano Ann Moss and the Hausmann String Quartet with bespoke poetry by Sandra Alcosser; and a song cycle for tenor Charles Blandy, Grammy-nominated soprano Tony Arnold, Grammy-winning conductor/violinist John McLaughlin Williams, and ensemble with bespoke poetry by George Wallace.

 Holding degrees from the University of Michigan, the University of Miami, and the University of Californa – Davis, Garrett has also had the privilege of studying music theory at Florida State University and composition at institutions in Paris, Buenos Aires, Melbourne, and Rome, amongst others.
 He is a member of New Music USA and is represented by BMI.
-He chose to forego academia in favor of arts administration and currently works in development at Philharmonia Baroque Orchestra in San Francisco.
+He chose to forego academia in favor of arts administration and is currently the Annual Fund & Institutional Giving Manager at Oakland East Bay Symphony.

 A condensed version of his CV can be found here: CV_Shatzer_WebsiteMar2015